All Saints School…A church school

 So how does the Christian ethos affect admissions to the school?

 In the admission criteria for All Saints school, the majority of the criteria are Christian in their requirements.
-Parents seeking a place for their children have to demonstrate that they are committed, practicing members of All Saints Church.
-For a more detailed understanding of the admissions requirements, please see the Admissions page.
+Parents seeking a place for their children have to demonstrate that they are committed, practising members of All Saints Church and St Etheldreda Church For a more detailed understanding of the admissions requirements, please see the Admissions page.

 Read the latest Church news on their website